working hours

 Several industries began to reform work hours to prevent labor strikes.
 The mining industry introduced a shorter workweek in 1898, and the printing industry followed in 1905.

-By the 1920s, the average worker could expect to work an eight-hour workday, six days a week.
-It wasn't until the United States Congress passed the Fair Labor Standards Act in 1938 that there was a nationwide standard for working hours.
-This act required employers to pay for overtime work that's over 44 hours per week.
-Two years later, they amended the act and standardized the 40-hour workweek in the United States.
+By the 1920s, the average worker could expect to work an eight-hour day, six days a week.
+However, it wasn't until the United States Congress passed the Fair Labor Standards Act in 1938 that there was a nationwide standard for working hours.

 "Eight hours for work, eight hours for rest, and eight hours for what you will."